thequux/mercator/doc/README.rst

 Introduction
 ============

-Cartographer is intended to make it easy for novices to build high-quality maps of fictional places collaboratively over the internet, and provide a rich tapestry of tools for presenting these created worlds.
+Mercator is intended to make it easy for novices to build high-quality maps of fictional places collaboratively over the internet, and provide a rich tapestry of tools for presenting these created worlds.

 At the very minimum, it will provide an OSM-compatible API that can be edited using tools such as Potlatch and JOSM, and an openlayers-based